Project Snapshot

 My Contribution

-• Created detailed component guidelines (CTA usage, character limits, image guidance, accessibility considerations, responsive behavior).
+• Developed detailed component guidelines (CTA usage, character limits, accessibility standards) to reduce ambiguity and improve cross-team alignment.

-• Created detailed component guidelines (CTA usage, character limits, image guidance, accessibility considerations, responsive behavior).
+• Developed detailed component guidelines (CTA usage, character limits, accessibility standards) to reduce ambiguity and improve cross-team alignment.

 Key Improvements